MindsEye: Key details and latest news ...

 For context on where MindsEye stands right now, its original publisher IO Interactive has formally ended its deal with Build a Rocket Boy.
 A planned crossover with Hitman was cancelled.
 IO Interactive has also directly denied the sabotage claims, with the studio saying the game "should speak for itself."
 That's about as pointed a rebuttal as you'll get in a press release.

-According to Build a Rocket Boy's own update announcement, the studio has moved to self-publishing and describes this period as "a new era" for MindsEye.
-Studio head Mark Gerhard called Update 7 "a big step forward" in a developer statement covered by WCCFTech, and confirmed that additional content is in development.
+Build a Rocket Boy's own update announcement confirms the studio has moved to self-publishing and describes this period as "a new era" for MindsEye.
+Studio head Mark Gerhard called Update 7 "a big step forward" in a developer statement, and confirmed that additional content is in development.

 The tension between legal action and in-game callouts